-Any member of the RCR may put forward nominations for the award of Honorary Membership.
+Any Fellow of the RCR may put forward nominations for the award of Honorary Membership.
 The award is intended for those who have made a significant contribution to either specialty in the UK through a direct link with RCR activities or RCR projects.

 Exceptional Contribution Award